Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Tree to float](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeToFloat.png "[Tree to float]")

-This extension is used to map a tree attribute to a floating number attribute.
-The number values in the tree node attribute are mapped to the floating point number attribute.
+This extension is used to map a tree node attribute to a decimal number.
+The name value of the source tree node attribute is mapped to the destination attribute.

-[comment]: <> (Stimmt das?
-Welcher Wert wird aus dem Tree übertragen?
-Sind doch meistens mehrere?
-Oder werden dann mehrere Zielattribute erstellt?)
+[comment]: <> (Stimmt das?)

 ### Possible data type mappings